fourjs-reuben/eap_3_20/gws/image_upload/README.txt

 The key thing to note at runtime is the value of image that is passed into the Web Service function is the value where the uploaded file is located.

+So note how in this instance the web service function copies the file to "last.png" and then the client program references that to display it.

+TODO: Wonder if should include filename/extension in the upload as well?